Busindre/viewDOS/README.md

 ports=":80 \|:443"

 # IPs that will be ignored and will not be counted (whitelist).
+# Type "NO_filter" if you do not want to ignore any IP.
 ignoreip="127.0.0.1\|localhost"

 # Red mark on hosts that have more than X connections.